 Traumatic Brain Injuries

 Traumatic brain injuries are complex and devastating, and can occur in all kinds of accidents.
 The Center for Disease Control defines a traumatic brain injury as “a bump, blow or jolt to the head or a penetrating head injury that disrupts the normal function of the brain.”
 Simple slip-and-fall damages can be severely exacerbated if the victim incurs a traumatic brain injury in the process.
-The Fort Lauderdale personal injury lawyers at The Ansara Law Firm have represented clients who have sustained traumatic brain injuries and understand the severity of these injuries and the implications they have on victims and their families.
-Our firm strongly believes in holding the responsible party accountable for their actions, especially when someone incurs a traumatic brain injury.
+The personal injury lawyers at The Ansara Law Firm have represented clients who have sustained traumatic brain injuries and understand the severity of these injuries and the implications they have on victims and their families.
+Our Fort Lauderdale traumatic brain injury lawyers strongly believe in holding the responsible party accountable for their actions, especially when someone incurs a traumatic brain injury.
 If you or a loved one recently sustained a traumatic brain injury in a car, motorcycle, boat, premise liability or any other kind of accident, call our firm immediately so we can get you the compensation that you deserve.QUICK STATS

 - According to the CDC, traumatic brain injuries account for 30% of the total number of injury-related deaths in the United States.

 - The same report states that an estimated 1.7 million people sustain traumatic brain injuries annually.

 - Roughly 52,000 of which die as a result, about 275,000 will be hospitalized and 1.365 million (80%) receive emergency room treatment.